You are here: Urology Textbook > Testes > Mumps orchitis

 Mumps orchitis is an acute viral orchitis as a complication of epidemic parotitis.

-Etiology of Mumps Orchitis
+Etiology and Pathogenesis of Mumps Orchitis

 Signs and Symptoms